Trackers and real-time Reports¶

 Define rules on transitions¶

-Groups that may make the transition¶
+Groups that may process the transition¶

 For instance, you can set a date field to the date of transaction execution.
 It might be used to set automatically the close date of an artifact (eg. when it’s state move from Resolved to Closed).